Mengnan-Zhao-Happy/Mengnan-Zhao-Happy.github.io/index.md

 - 2021.02-2021.06, Internships in Institute of Automation, Chinese Academy of Sciences. w.
 Prof. [Wei Wang](http://cripac.ia.ac.cn/people/wwang/).

 ## Honors
+- Member of the China Graphics Society’s Technical Committee on Animation and Graphics Engineering
+- Member of the CSIG Technical Committee on Forensics and Security
+- Member of IEEE, CCF, CSIG
+- **Senior Member of the China Graphics Society**
 - 2025 **China Association for Science and Technology Youth Talent PhD Program (Computer Society)**
 - 2025 Outstanding Graduate of Liaoning Province
 - 2025 National PhD Scholarship (China)